Bookmark and Share

 Reducing Pennsylvania Inheritance Tax

-Pennsylvania Inheritance Tax Rates
+Inheritance Tax Rates

 The rates used to calculate Pennsylvania inheritance tax vary depending upon the relationship of the beneficiary to the decedent.
-The rate for a surviving spouse is 0%; lineal relationships (up to parents or down to children) -- 4.5%; siblings -- 12%; others -- 15%.
+The rate for a surviving spouse is 0%; lineal relationships (up to parents or down to children) —4.5%; siblings—12%; others—15%.
 These rates are applied to the value of the property of the estate passing to each class of beneficiaries.

+For inheritance tax purposes, property is valued as of the date of the decedent’s death.
 When land subject to a conservation easement is valued for Pennsylvania inheritance tax purposes, the restrictions on subdivision, construction of improvements, and activities and uses imposed by the conservation easement are taken into consideration.
 The reduction in appraised value resulting from conservation restrictions can result in significant savings in the tax that family members or other beneficiaries would otherwise pay upon inheriting land located in Pennsylvania.

-Land under Agricultural Conservation Easement
+Land Under Agricultural Easement

 Reduction in Value